Drpany/BAYESIAN-RESIDUAL-TRANSFORM-PQD/README.md

 - **Rudranarayan Senapati** — School of Electrical Engineering, KIIT Deemed to be University
 - **Sarita Samal** — School of Electrical Engineering, KIIT Deemed to be University

+## MATLAB Implementation & Code Contributors

+The MATLAB implementation shared in this repository was developed by:

+* **Dibya Ranjan Pany** — EEE, IIIT Bhubaneswar
+* **Ayushman Sethy** — EEE, IIIT Bhubaneswar
+* **Rishandh Das K S** — EEE, IIIT Bhubaneswar

+This section specifically acknowledges the contributors responsible for the MATLAB code used for simulation, analysis, and generation of the results presented in the associated research work.
+The broader research work and publication involved additional academic contributions acknowledged separately below.

 Core algorithm concept credited to Wong & Wang (2015); MAD-based thresholding methodology credited to Donoho (1995).